Clique-EventHub/WebBack2_EventHub/docs/API-admin-channel.md

 ## Delete channel

  Delete the channel that is specified.
-The events that were created by this channel will also be delted.
+The events that were created by this channel will also be deleted.

 * **URL**